Back to DWU AI Articles

 What Are Master Developer Agreements?

 A Master Developer Agreement is a long-term exclusive arrangement between an airport authority and a private development company.
-The MDA grants the developer rights to lease and develop property on the airport, typically in phases, for non-aeronautical uses: industrial, logistics, manufacturing, office, or mixed-use commercial.
-The developer funds all infrastructure (roads, utilities, site prep), markets the site to tenants, negotiates individual ground leases, and takes on demand and market risk.
-The airport authority retains title, sets regulatory terms, and receives ground rent payments.
+The MDA grants the developer rights to lease and develop property on the airport in phases, for non-aeronautical uses: industrial, logistics, manufacturing, office, or mixed-use commercial.
+The developer funds all infrastructure (roads, utilities, site prep), markets the site to tenants, negotiates individual ground leases, and assumes demand and market risk.
+The airport authority retains title, sets regulatory terms, and receives ground rent payments from individual tenants or from the developer as master lessee.

 Four Case Studies: Structure in Practice